lmfit/asteval/doc/safety.rst

 Astevel aims at being a safer and safe-ish replacement for Python's built-in :py:func:`eval` function.
-It is perfectly reasonable to ask "how safe?".
-Unfortunately, the answer is complicated.
+While it is reasonable to ask "how safe?", the answer is complicated.

 For reference on the dangers of using :py:func:`eval` see, `Eval is really dangerous